raycast/extensions/docs/basics/publish-an-extension.md

 ### Publish your extension

 To share your extension with others, navigate to your extension directory, and run `npm run publish` to publish your extension.
+(If that command is not available, run `npx @raycast/api@latest publish` instead.)

 You will be asked to authenticate with GitHub because the script will automatically open a pull request in our [repository](https://github.com/raycast/extensions).

+The command will squash commits and their commit messages.
+If you want more control, see the [alternative way](#alternative-way) below.

 {% hint style="info" %}
-If someone contributes to your extension, running `npm run publish` will fail until you run
+If someone contributes to your extension, or you make edits directly on GitHub, running `npm run publish` will fail until you run

 ```bash
 npx @raycast/api@latest pull-contributions